ualbertalib/cwrc_preservation/migration/README.md

 * test counts
 * run the `cwrc_audit_report.rb`
   * audit migrated Swift content comparing one Swift instance to a second
-  * see script for details
+  * see the script for details
 * run the 4-week preservation side-by-side old and new and compare the output

 ## Tests